Skip to main content

 \begin{equation} \begin{bmatrix} x \\ y \end{bmatrix} ' = P \begin{bmatrix} x \\ y \end{bmatrix} = P ( \alpha \vec{v} ) = \alpha ( P \vec{v} ) = \alpha \lambda \vec{v} . \end{equation}

-We fill in the rest of the arrows for the vector field and we also draw a few solutions.
+We fill in the rest of the arrows for the vector field, and we draw a few solutions.
 See Figure 3.6.
 The picture looks like a source with arrows coming out from the origin.
 Hence we call this type of picture a source or sometimes an unstable node.

 Figure 3.5.
 Eigenvectors of \(P\) with directions.